lukaspfisterch/dbl-boundary-service/README.md

   }'
 ```

-## Learn more
+pipeline_mode selects the boundary configuration. dry_run prevents execution, not decision.

+## Theory and contracts

+This repo is the reference UI and service.
+The theory, axioms, and contracts live in the landing repository:

 Deterministic Boundary Layer: https://github.com/lukaspfisterch/deterministic-boundary-layer

-This repo is the reference UI/service.
-The theory and ecosystem map live there.